The Dreamer

 On July 4, 2017, 3 years after my mom’s passing, I would move into my inherited home on our family farm.
 Four years later, in 2021, my brothers would lose our family farm of 68 years.
 A farm that was free and clear to us only ten years prior.
 The only thing one ever needed to pay was the annual land taxes.

-The Lord had said to Abram, “Go from your country, your people and your father’s household to the land I will show you.
-And so, like Abraham, God would direct me at the age of 71 to leave our family farm that I grew up on in northern Calif. to a land He would show me.
+With the loss of the farm, the Lord would say to me as He said to Abram, “Go from your country, your people and your father’s household to the land I will show you.
+And so, like Abraham, God would direct me at the age of 71 to leave all that I know, my people, our family farm that I grew up on in northern Calif., and go to a land He would show me.
 This story is yet to be written, but can be told in person.
 Catch me if you can!

 For His mercy endures forever and ever,